 I haven’t done the journey in the opposite direction, but as of March 2017 (see Houei Sai – JingHong in final image here, and check locally for the latest information) a bus for Jinghong leaves the Houay Xai international station at 10am; this is too early for direct connections from Chiang Rai, so being in Houay Xai (at the right station) in time to catch this after waking up in Chiang Rai would require taking the first bus at 5am to Chiang Khong (having them drop you at the turnoff for the bridge), then local transportation through immigration and over the bridge.
 You might want to spend the night in Chiang Khong (the town on the Thai side of the border – a pleasant enough place to spend a night, except for the sketchy dogs) or in Houay Xai itself instead.
 Or in Luang Nam Tha!
 (I’d love to hear from anyone who’s done this route from Chiang Rai to Jinghong in one day)

 Overland travel within Thailand

 The trains are a much nicer way to go, and if the schedule suits you I strongly recommend the train if available for your intended route.
-Buying the tickets yourself at the station is easy, and doing so a couple of days in advance you’ll be fine for a seat (except during major holidays).
+Buying the tickets yourself at the station is easy enough, or you can make online reservations here.

 For the islands, Phuket can actually be reached directly by road (over a bridge), and ferries go to all the other islands.
 For the northeastern coast, the ports are Rayong for Ko Samet and Trat for Ko Chang; for the southeastern islands of Ko Tao, Ko Pha Ngan and Ko Samui, ferries run back and forth from Chumphon to Surat Thani.
 On the southwestern coast, a whole network of ferries connect Phuket, Ko Phi Phi, Ko Lanta, Ko Lipe, and the Krabi coastline.
-Many of these ferries can be booked online with Direct Ferries, also Trazy sell a lot of ferry transfers and various day tours of the islands (see here), and you can buy combo bus and ferry tickets from Bangkok to Samui/Phangan/Tao with Lomprayah (quite a long but fairly comfortable journey).
+Many of these ferries can be booked online with Direct Ferries, also Trazy sell a lot of ferry transfers and various day tours of the islands (see here), and you can buy combo bus and ferry tickets from Bangkok to Samui/Phangan/Tao here (quite a long but fairly comfortable journey).

 Some Thailand Highlights